ggandor/leap.nvim/README.md

 `<enter>` (`special_keys.next_target`) is a very special key: at any stage, it initiates "traversal" mode, moving on to the next match on each subsequent keypress.
 If you press it right after invoking a Leap motion (e.g. `s<enter>`), it uses the previous search pattern.
-In case you accidentally overshoot your target, `<tab>` (`special_keys.prev_target`) can revert the previous jump(s).
+In case you overshoot your target, `<tab>` (`special_keys.prev_target`) can revert the previous jump(s).
 Note that if the safe label set is in use, the labels will remain available the whole time!

 You can make `next_target` and `prev_target` behave like like `;` and `,`, that
 is, repeat the last motion without explicitly invoking Leap (see `:h